 Food hubs can also act as processors.
 Value-added processing increases the value of the food for both the producer and the purchaser.
 Freezing, cutting, peeling, washing, and packaging food are examples of value-added processing.
 For example, schools can easily use pre-washed, peeled, and cut carrots, because they take less time to prepare, and schools might offer to pay more for this processing.
 Additionally, bulk purchasing of processing materials by the food hub passes savings on to the farmer and the purchaser.

 Food hubs allow smaller retailers access to local foods.
 Because the produce yield threshold is not as high as it is for large food processing sites, food hubs benefit rural communities.
 Some large wholesale distributing companies require grocery stores to purchase a minimum of $10,000 of groceries per week.
-For rural grocers, that minimum may be too high to meet.
+For rural grocers, that minimum may be too high.

 Food hubs can be privately or publicly owned and operate as for-profit or nonprofit entities.
 They require: